pepijndevos/LolItemSets/README.md

 * Physical damage per second (DPS): The amount of auto-attack damage per second, taking into account attack speed and chance to critical strike.
 * Life stolen per second: The amount of life stolen given your DPS.
 Does not take into account enemy armour.
-* Poke per minute: Champion defined damage of some ability, taking into account cool-down, mana (regen) and AP/AD scaling factor.
+* Poke per minute (coming soon): Champion defined damage of some ability, taking into account cool-down, mana (regen) and AP/AD scaling factor.
-* Burst: Potential damage of a champion defined ability combo.
+* Burst (coming soon): Potential damage of a champion defined ability combo.
 * Effective Health (AP/AD): A combination of health and armour/magic-resist.

-Poke/burst are currently only implemented for

-* Singed

 ## How to make good builds